ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Related Work

-To address some of the challenges of non-NN work, much recent work uses neural networks to model sentence pairs for AS, PI and TE.
+\textbf{DL on Sentence Pair Modeling.} To address some of the challenges of non-DL work, much recent work uses neural networks to model sentence pairs for AS, PI and TE.

-For AS, \newcite{yu2014deep} present a bigram CNN to model question and answer candidates. \newcite{yang2015wikiqa} extend this method and get state-of-the-art performance on the WikiQA dataset (\secref{as}). \newcite{feng2015applying} test various setups of a bi-CNN architecture on an insurance domain QA dataset. \newcite{tan2015lstm} explore bidirectional LSTM on the same dataset.
+For AS, \newcite{yu2014deep} present a bigram CNN to model question and answer candidates. \newcite{yang2015wikiqa} extend this method and get state-of-the-art performance on the WikiQA dataset (\secref{as}). \newcite{feng2015applying} test various setups of a bi-CNN architecture on an insurance domain QA dataset. \newcite{tan2015lstm} explore bidirectional LSTMs on the same dataset.
 Our approach is different because we do not model the sentences by two independent neural networks in parallel, but instead as an interdependent sentence pair, using attention.

-For PI, \newcite{blacoe2012comparison} form sentence representations by summing up word embeddings. \newcite{socher2011dynamic} use recursive autoencoder (RAE) to model representations of local phrases in sentences, then pool similarity values of phrases from the two sentences as features for binary classification. \newcite{yinnaacl} present a similar model in which RAE is replaced by CNN.
+For PI, \newcite{blacoe2012comparison} form sentence representations by summing up word embeddings. \newcite{socher2011dynamic} use recursive autoencoders (RAEs) to model representations of local phrases in sentences, then pool similarity values of phrases from the two sentences as features for binary classification. \newcite{yinnaacl} similarly replace an RAE with a CNN.
 In all three papers, the representation of one sentence is not influenced by the other -- in contrast to our attention-based model.

 For TE, \newcite{bowman2015recursive} use recursive neural networks to encode entailment on SICK \cite{marelli2014sick}. \newcite{entail2016} present an attention-based LSTM for the Stanford natural language inference corpus \cite{bowman2015large}.
 Our system is the first CNN-based work on TE.